 THE THREE R – RISK CORRIDOR, RISK ADJUSTMENT & REINSURANCE designed to mitigate the adverse selection and risk selection.
 The problem, according to many insurance companies, is that the formula is flawed, and CareConnect executives have consistently complained that they are at an unfair disadvantage.
 The Cuomo administration has taken steps to ameliorate some of those problems, giving the DFS the authority to essentially overrule the federal numbers.
 In its first-quarter financial report, executives made clear that the risk adjustment penalty was a threat to its business.

-Instead, the correct approach for a small business in keeping with simplicity is a Private Exchange.
-This is a true defined contribution empowering employees with choice of leading insurers offering paperless technologies integrating HRIS/Benefits/Payroll.
+Instead, the correct approach for a small business in keeping with simplicity is a defined contribution model using a Private Exchange.
+This is a true defined contribution empowering employees with the choice of leading insurers offering paperless technologies integrating HRIS/Benefits/Payroll.
 Both employee and employers still gain tax advantage benefits under the business.
 Also, the benefits, rates and network size are superior under a group plan as THE RISK OUTLINED ABOVE ARE HIGHER FOR INDIVIDUAL MARKETS THAN SMALL GROUP PLANS.

 You may view the NYS 2018 Rate Requests DFS press release, which includes a recap of the increases requested and approved by clicking here.